Primitives

 Parameters:

-• Pin (Number): The digital pin
+• Register (Number): The digital output register index

-• Value (Boolean): #t for high, () for low
+• Value (Boolean): #t for HIGH, () for LOW

 Example: